 It is remarkably easy to waste electricity in our homes.
 Good thing it’s also quite easy to minimize this waste.
-Replacing inefficient equipment is important, but much of it can be solved by low or no-cost changes, or often, just a change in behavior.
+Replacing inefficient equipment is important, but much of the wastage can be solved by making low or no-cost changes, which often just means a change in behavior.
 Cut out these 7 common electrical use mistakes to reduce your energy consumption – and your utility bills.

 Mistake #1: Leaving Ceiling Fans Running

 Starting with the simple stuff, an amazing amount of electricity is wasted by just leaving things on when not needed.
 Ceiling fans are the worst culprits – if you aren’t sitting under a fan, it isn’t doing anything but wasting energy.
 Turn fans off when you leave the room, period.
 If you’re too lazy to flip a switch, then invest in timers or occupancy sensors that will do it for you.

 TVs run a close second to fans, and since they make a lot more noise, they should be easier to remember to turn off.
 Far too many people leave multiple TVs on all the time, and truthfully, I have no idea why.
 Are they lonely?
 I’ve even seen people who leave them on for their pets while they are away.
 Just turn the television off unless you’re watching a show.
 Also, since they also use energy even when they’re off, put TVs on a power strip that you can easily switch off to save even more energy.

 Along with TVs, we leave on too many lights, both inside and out.
 If you’re leaving a room, you won’t need lights, so turn them off.
 If you don’t have timers, photocells, or motion sensors controlling outdoor lights, hire a local electrician to install some and program them so they work properly.
 No sense having a timer that doesn’t turn a light off during the day.